 Germination And Its Requirements

 The process by which a seed transforms into a plant (seedling) in optimum sunlight, air, and water is called germination.
 The seed can grow within its range of minimum and maximum temperatures.
 Any temperature above this range can either damage the seeds or make them dormant.

 The seed coat has tiny holes or pores through which water and air can enter.
 Like any living thing, the seed needs oxygen and releases carbon dioxide until the leaves grow, at which point it can produce oxygen.
 The soil must be porous for water and air to penetrate and reach the seed.

 If the soil is not porous, carbon dioxide does not leave the seed, and it will suffocate.
 If the optimal conditions are met, the seed absorbs more and more water (imbibition), swells up, and bursts!

-Once the seed coat bursts open, a primary root emerges, known as the radical.
+Once the seed coat bursts open, a primary root emerges, known as the radicle.
 In almost all plants, the root comes before the shoot.
 However, there are some exceptions; in coconuts, the plumule or the shoot emerges before the root.
 Once the root appears, it begins to absorb water and nutrients from the soil, a function previously performed by the seed coat.

 However, a seed that has not yet grown leaves manages to survive with the starch stored inside the cotyledons of the seed.
 Once the seed bursts, the root, and the cotyledons are still present, while the seed coat falls in the soil and detaches itself from the plant.
 The cotyledons continue providing food to the baby plant until the leaves emerge and produce their own food.